Why does the Graduate School target about 10 students for each cohort?

 I already have a master’s degree.
 Can I apply to get another?

-Yes, as long as the proposed second master’s degree makes sense given your Open Graduate program proposal.
+Yes, as long as there is strong additional academic value to the proposed second master’s degree.
+You will need to reason this in your Open Graduate Education proposal.

 I already have taken four courses toward a master’s.
 Can that be counted?